socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 $ sudo apt install gcc -y
 ```
 **The following steps are general and apply to all Linux distributions/WSL** \
-Once you did so, you can check that gcc was installed correctly by executing the following: (Your output may differ slightly.)
+After completing this task, you can verify the successful installation of gcc by executing the following command: (Your output may differ slightly.)

 ```bash
 $ gcc --version